 Check out the links below to see how you can bring these promotions to your library.
 The oldest of these events is National Library Week.
 See the list of ALA Upcoming Annual Conferences & Midwinter Meetings.
 Additional library promotional opportunities resources follow below, including dates for selected non-ALA events.
 Do not hesitate to find out about the programs and activities being held at your own local public library.
 AASL Standards Framework for Learners pamphlet.
 School Libraries.
 There are 90,400 public and private schools for grades kindergarten through high school in the United States.

 Of those, 82,300 (91%) have school libraries and only 56,000 (61%) have full-time librarians.
 However, schools with a strong school library program and a certified school librarian ensure their students have the best chance to succeed.
 More than 60 education and library research studies have produced clear evidence that school library programs staffed by qualified school librarians have a positive impact on student academic achievement.
-These studies clearly demonstrate that strong school library programs help all students do better academically, even when other school variables are considered: Key Action Areas.
+Key Action Areas.
 ALA is committed to eight Key Action Areas as guiding principles for investment of energies and resources: Advocacy for Libraries and the Profession The association actively works to increase public awareness of the crucial value of libraries and librarians, to promote state and national legislation beneficial to libraries and library users, and to supply the resources, training and support networks needed by local advocates seeking to increase support for libraries of all types.